-Honey Box or Yellow Box is a Eucalyptus tree that many consider to be the best honey-producing eucalyptus in Australia, and is one of the great honey-producing trees of the world.
+Honey box (aka.
+Yellow box) is a valuable honey-producing eucalyptus from Australia and one of the major honey trees of the world.

 A moderate to slow-growing eucalyptus, it may reach heights of up to 30 m (100 ft) in its natural habitat, though it is more commonly 15 to 20 m (50 to 65 ft) tall.

 The flowers are typical of eucalypts, with long white filaments arising from a small goblet-shaped base.
-They come into bloom from spring through summer, in clusters of only a few arising at the sides, and ends, of the branches.
+They bloom from spring through summer, in clusters of only a few arising at the sides and ends of the branches.

 Fertilised flowers are followed by small, green, bowl-shaped seed capsules up to 1 cm (0.4 in) long that become brown and woody when mature with many small brown, reddish-brown or grey seed inside.

-The flowers produce abundant nectar, with the peak production period lasting for around six weeks, then with flows slowly declining thereafter.
-It is reported as a major honey tree in Australia and in countries where it is introduced, including Kenya, South Africa and Zimbabwe.
+The flowers produce abundant nectar, with the peak period lasting around six weeks, then flows slowly decline after that.
+It is reported as a major honey tree in Australia and countries where it is introduced, including Kenya, South Africa and Zimbabwe.

-Yields of up to 75 kgs (165 lbs) of honey per colony, per season, have been recorded in Australia.
-Yellow Box honey is a premier grade, light amber honey with a superior flavour and slow granulation, only starting to crystallize after about five years, or never in its purest, unadulterated form.
+Yellow box honey is a premier grade, light amber honey with a superior flavour and slow granulation.
+It only starts to crystallise after about five years, or never in its purest, unadulterated form.
+Yields of up to 75 kgs (165 lbs) of honey per colony per season have been recorded in Australia.

-The nectar also helps nourish and sustain nectar-eating birds and bats, making it an important wildlife tree in its native range.
+The nectar also helps nourish and sustain nectar-eating birds and bats, making it a vital wildlife tree in its native range.

-The timber has pale pink or yellow-brown heartwood, is hard and heavy, in the 900 to 1200 kg per cubic meter (56 to 75 lbs per cubic foot) range and has good natural resistance to rot, decay and wood-boring insects.
-It is used mostly in heavy construction and for poles, posts, fencing, flooring, decking and turnery.
+The timber is hard and heavy in the 900 to 1200 kg per cubic meter (56 to 75 lbs per cubic foot) range and has good natural resistance to rot, decay and wood-boring insects.
+It is used in heavy construction, for poles, posts and fencing, as well as for flooring, decking, and turnery.
+The heartwood is pale pink or yellow-brown.
 It is also an excellent fuelwood, suitable for firewood and for making high-quality charcoal.

-The second part of the botanical name, melliodora, when translated from Latin means 'the scent of honey', referring to the sweet, honey-like scent coming from the flowers.
+When translated from Latin, the second part of the botanical name, melliodora, means 'the scent of honey', referring to the sweet, honey-like scent coming from the flowers.

-Grows naturally and is productive in sub-humid to moderately humid warm-temperate and subtropical climates, generally areas with annual lows of 5 to 17 °C, annual highs of 19 to 31 °C, annual rainfall of 500 to 1200 mm and a dry season of 3 to 8 months.
+Grows naturally and is productive in sub-humid to moderately humid warm-temperate and subtropical climates, generally areas with annual lows of 5 to 17°C, annual highs of 19 to 31°C, annual rainfall of 500 to 1200 mm and a summer or winter dry season of 3 to 8 months.

 New plants are usually started from seed, which benefit from pre-soaking in water before sowing.
 Germination occurs within five to seven days under warm conditions.